Derived equivalence for quantum symplectic resolutions: Introduction

 The Localization Theorem of Beilinson-Bernstein (cf. \cite{BB}) introduced the powerful methods of Hodge theory into the representation theory of complex semisimple Lie algebras, with spectacular consequences.
 More recently, there has been progress (cf. \cite{MV}, \cite{GS1}, \cite{GS2}, \cite{KR}, \cite{BKu}, \cite{BLPW}) toward a theory of {\em microlocalization}, i.e. localization on (an open set of) the quantized cotangent bundle, that would apply to a broader class of interesting and important algebras, including Cherednik-type algebras.

 In the present paper, we establish a general theory of derived microlocalization for many quantized symplectic resolutions, as well as more general quantized birational symplectic morphisms.
 First, we consider algebras obtained by quantum Hamiltonian reduction from quantizations of smooth affine symplectic varieties with group action.
 A principal source of examples of such quantizations comes from rings of differential operators on affine varieties with group action; the resulting Hamiltonian reductions are then rings of global twisted differential operators on algebraic stacks.
 Under reasonable technical hypotheses (Assumptions \ref{assumptions}) that hold in examples of interest, we prove that the representation categories of such algebras are derived equivalent to microlocal derived categories on open sets in the symplectic quotient stack, whenever the natural pullback functor is cohomologically bounded.
-In a second direction, we describe an analogous derived localization theorem for deformation quantizations of arbitrary symplectic resolutions.

 Our approach results in new proofs of known derived equivalences for enveloping algebras \cite{BB, BG} independent of the original Beilinson-Bernstein approach.
 It also establishes the derived version of microlocalization of rational Cherednik algebras of type $A$ \cite{KR} and hypertoric enveloping algebras \cite{BKu}, and yields a new derived microlocalization theorem relating cyclotomic rational Cherednik algebras with quantizations of the Hilbert schemes $(\wt{\C^2/\Gamma})^{[n]}$ of points on minimal resolutions $\wt{\C^2/\Gamma}$ of cyclic quotient singularities.
 Along the way, we develop many basic properties of the microlocal derived categories, including compact generation, indecomposability, and, in the case of quantizations of cotangent bundles, an equivalence between the two natural definitions of derived categories.